Batuhankilac/Batuhankilac/README.md

 - 👋 Hi, I’m @Batuhankilac I`m living in Turkey and 22 years old.
-- 👀 I’m interested in Game Developing and Backend Engineering.
+- 👀 I’m interested in Game Developing, Backend Engineering and Artificial Intelligience.
 - 🌱 I’m currently learning Unity, C#, python and .Net.
 - 💞️ I’m looking to collaborate as Intern.
 - 📫 How to reach me bkilac@55gmail.com and batuhankilac@hotmail.com